 Peptic ulcer symptoms are seen in only some patients with peptic ulcer disease (PUD).
 Usually, a patient with a peptic ulcer may not present any symptoms in the initial stages or even in the later stages.

 These silent ulcers are detected ultimately when some ulcer complication develops such as perforation or bleeding.
-The ulcer may come and go without you not knowing that you were having an ulcer.
+The ulcer may come and go without you knowing that you were having an ulcer.

 A study conducted in Taiwan revealed that 67% of PUD patients had no remarkable symptoms.
 Some of these patients with PUD are detected only when life-threatening complications such as bleeding or perforation develop.